 In the summer, they lost a couple of their best players which has seen them suffer this season.
 They are currently eighth in La Liga and 30th in the Champions League so a loss on Tuesday night could end their European dream.

-With a capacity of just 14,624, their stadium, the Estadi Montilivi, is the second-smallest in La Liga and a ground that Liverpool have never played at before making this a new Spanish away day for the travelling Reds.
+With a capacity of just 14,624, their stadium, the Estadi Montilivi, is the second-smallest in La Liga and a ground that Arsenal have never played at before making this a new Spanish away day for the travelling Reds.

 Where is the Girona away section?